 If you believe you were a victim of this crime, including a victim entitled to restitution, and you wish to provide information to law enforcement and/or receive notice of future developments in the case or additional information, please contact Wendy Olsen-Clancy, the Victim Witness Coordinator at the United States Attorney's Office for the Southern District of New York, at (866) 874-8900, or Wendy.Olsen@usdoj.gov.
 For additional information, go to: http://www.usdoj.gov/usao/nys/victimwitness.html.

-For guidance on coping with debt or credit issues, and information about dealing with debt settlement companies in particular, consider the following links to publications issued by the Federal Trade Commission and the Council of Better Business Bureaus: http://www.consumer.ftc.gov/articles/0150-coping-debt; and http://www.bbb.org/credit-management/overwhelming-obligations/advice-about-quick-easy-solutions/index.html.
+For guidance on coping with debt or credit issues, and information about dealing with debt settlement companies in particular, consider the following link to publications issued by the Federal Trade Commissionhttp://www.consumer.ftc.gov/articles/0150-coping-debt;

 The prosecution of this case is being handled by the Office’s Complex Frauds Unit.
 Assistant United States Attorneys Nicole Friedlander and Edward Imperatore are in charge of the prosecution.
 Assistant United States Attorney Carolina Fornos of the Office’s Asset Forfeiture Unit is responsible for the forfeiture aspects of the case.